 NATIONAL HARD CANDY DAY

-A favorite of young and old alike, National Hard Candy Day is observed annually on December 19.
+A favorite of young and old alike, National Hard Candy Day on December 19th, recognizes the sweet tooth in all of us.

 Most hard candies are 100% sugar with flavoring and colors added.
 To achieve a hard candy, confectioners boil a sugar syrup to 320 degrees Fahrenheit.
 Once the temperature is reached, the hot, pliable sugar is poured into molds or rolled and folded into shapes and left to cool.
 Once cool, the solid sugar becomes hardened and brittle.